neherlab/treetime-cloud/validation/flu_H3N2/DataDescription.rst

  /dataset/LSD_out/<subtree_name>.lsd_dates.txt

- The results of the LSD reconstruction are stroed in the following files:
+ The results of the LSD reconstruction are stored in the following files:

  /dataset/LSD_out/<subtree_name> (without extension) : the general results file, summarizing the input parameters used, and showing the results of the LSD reconstruction.